Country Guide

 シンガポール

-Tier 1 — Asia Business Hub · Route B (Notary-Verified)
+Tier 1 — Business and Corporate Contexts · Route B Where Required

-Singapore is a premier market driven by strong demand from Japanese corporate expansion, expatriate assignments, and Pte Ltd formations.
-English functions as the de facto primary language for business and government, demanding sophisticated business English in translations.
-Singapore's March 16, 2021 accession to the Hague Convention significantly simplified document submission — prior to this date, embassy legalization in Tokyo was required; now apostille alone suffices.
+Singapore is a common destination for Japanese corporate expansion, expatriate assignments, and Pte Ltd formations.
+English functions as the de facto primary language for business and government, so terminology and consistency should be checked in translations.
+The Hague Apostille Convention entered into force for Singapore on September 16, 2021, simplifying document submission — before the Apostille Convention entered into force for Singapore, consular legalization procedures were generally relevant for many document submissions; apostille may be used where Hague Convention authentication is requested by the receiving authority for public documents.
 Primary use cases span employment permits, dependent permits, corporate formation, and family matters.

 Hague Convention